 Documents and Information

 The Livingston WAG has developed several planning documents to guide its work to protect and improve water resources in the watershed.
 The current plan for generally managing stormwater is below:

 In addition to that overarching plan, targeted plans were developed to focus on phosphorus management in two subwatersheds.
 Following are final TMDL Implementation Plans that were delivered to DEQ on October 31, 2011.

 The Livingston WAG provided support for monitoring of water quality parameters at sites throughout the Huron Chain of Lakes Watershed starting in 2008 and continuing through 2012 with additional support from a Michigan DEQ grant.
 The resulting data is analyzed and summarized in the following reports:

-The MS4s, in partnership with the Washtenaw Stormwater Advisory Group (SAG), is working to develop the following documents for submittal of NPDES permit applications due April 1, 2013:
+WAG MS4s worked to develop the following documents for submittal of NPDES permit applications that were due April 1, 2013: